Skin excess after gastric bypass surgery: Is it preventable?

 Abdominoplasty after gastric bypass surgery: will it be reimbursed?

+The cost of abdominoplasties and other skin corrective surgeries can vary greatly.
 Prices depend on the type of surgery and the clinic where you have the surgery performed.
+Costs often range from €3,000 to €8,000 per procedure.

 Does WeightWorks do tummy tucks?